-Six-year-old “Michael’s” case is as complicated as they come.
+Six year old “Michael’s” case is as complicated as they come.

 After years of intense treatment for a mitochondrial disease, Michael came into CPS custody unable to walk and needing tubes to eat and to go to the bathroom.
 His medical records were thick with test results, specialists’ reports and stacks and stacks of notes.

-The case got even more complex when doctors began to suspect Michael may be a victim of Munchausen syndrome by proxy, a condition in which a parent deliberately makes his or her child sick or convinces others the child is sick when he really isn’t.
+The case got even more complex when doctors began to suspect Michael may be a victim of Munchausen syndrome by proxy, a condition in which a parent deliberately makes his or her child sick or convinces others the child is sick when he or she really isn’t.

 Michael needed a court appointed advocate with unequaled diligence, unlimited patience and uncompromising integrity.